eero-lehtinen/dawdle-block/README.md

 Next you need to figure out how to load unpacked extensions for your browser.

-- In Chrome, go to [chrome://extensions](chrome://extensions) and tick "Developer mode" on and click "Load unpacked".
+- In Chrome, go to <a href="chrome://extensions">chrome://extensions</a> and tick "Developer mode" on and click "Load unpacked".
 Choose the folder "dist/chromium".
-- In Firefox, go to [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox) and click "Load Temporary Add-on".
+- In Firefox, go to <a href="about:debugging#/runtime/this-firefox">about:debugging#/runtime/this-firefox</a> and click "Load Temporary Add-on".
 Choose the file "dist/firefox/manifest.json"
 - Other browsers have their own ways of achieving this.

 A non-development version without debugging information can be built with the command `yarn build`.
 It works fine on Chrome, but on Firefox settings won't load because when the distribution manifest is incompatible with local unpacked loading.